 High-risk jobs require higher insurance rates than do ones with very little risk of injury to the employees.
 For example, hiring office staff could result in a worker’s compensation insurance rate of less than 1%.

 When you’re hiring employees for the first time, you need to know what to look out for.
-Remember, you can’t trust everyone, even if they’ve got a friendly face and a nice way of talking.
-Here are some of the most common things your candidates might lie about!
+Remember, you can’t trust everyone– even if they’ve got a friendly face and a nice way of talking.
+Here are some of the most common things your candidates could lie about!

 Roughly 40% of job applications contain false or inflated information about qualifications.
 That means it’s not just foolish to hire someone based on a resume alone— it’s dangerous!